What Is a Stay at Home Parent Really Worth?

-After graduating with a degree in Psychology, I have now been job hunting for over a year.
-I’ve applied to hundreds of companies.
+After graduating with a degree in Psychology, I ended up job hunting for over a year.
+I applied to hundreds of companies.
 And that is not an exaggeration.
-I have been on dozens of interviews and I have been offered a position once.
+I went on on dozens of interviews and I was offered a position once.
 The only reason I did not accept the position is because the pay was so low and the job was so far away, that after I paid for gas and childcare I would basically be paying to work.

-So what’s the problem?
+So what was the problem?
 I am smart, I am educated, I have experience and fantastic skills.
 I would hire me in a second!
-Well I have a five year gap in my employment.
+Well I had a five year gap in my employment.
 That is the problem.

-The thing is, I don’t consider it a gap because I have worked harder these past five years than ever before.
-Not only have I been raising two children, I have also fought cancer twice, gotten my psychology degree with a 3.99 GPA, helped raise money in several fundraising events and of course dabbled in writing hubs.
+The thing is, I don’t consider it a gap because during those 5 years, I worked harder than ever before.
+Not only did I raise two children, I also fought cancer twice, got my psychology degree with a 3.99 GPA, helped raise money in several fundraising events and of course dabbled in writing hubs.
 Stay at home moms are multi-talented and extremely under appreciated.

 We do it for the Kids

 Personally, I did not plan on leaving my job after my first child was born.
 However, she was born very early and after spending the first six months in the hospital fighting for her life, she came home with specific needs that only her father or I could provide.
 She was not allowed to go to a daycare facility and we had no other family near us at the time that could help out.
 It made sense for me to leave my position and stay home with her.
 I will never regret that decision because I believe that keeping her in a safe, healthy environment was vital to her survival.

 By the time my daughter turned 5, she was doing much better.
 My son at that point was 3 and was also doing well.
 It was time for me to get back to work.
 I needed some adult conversation in my days!